muntinath/NODE-JS-MINI-PROJECTS-/README.md

 # This repository contains some of my web development  mini projects created using node js.
-# Skills used: HTML5, CSS3, JavaScript, Node Js, Express, Body-Parser,EJS
+# Skills used: HTML5, CSS3, JavaScript, Node Js, Express, Body-Parser,EJS,Lodash